pankod/next-boilerplate/documentation/docs/routing.md

 ---

-Routings are automatically handled by the Next.js.
-By default, Next.js will serve each file in /pages under a pathname matching the filename.
-Subfolders with index files under /pages directory are also supported and it's the prefered method in the boilerplate.
+Routing is automatically handled by the Next.js.
+By default, Next.js will serve each file in ```/pages``` with a pathname matching the filename.
+Subfolders with index files under ```/pages``` directory are also supported and it's the preferred method in the boilerplate.
 <br>